AnanthSB/Monthly-Expenses/ReadMe.txt

 This project is created by pure HTML, CSS and Javascript.
-This is a responsive website built by me(Ananth Shetty) from 09-SEP-2021 to 30-SEP-2021.
+This is a responsive website built by me from 09-SEP-2021 to 30-SEP-2021.
 Which works well in mobile, tabs, laptop or computer.

 This project will help the user in managing his/her expenses every day, every month and every year how